Ask a veteran sales executive how to hire a successful salesperson, and they’ll often say: “you know one when you see them.”

-However, when it comes to what personality traits predict this success, some don’t match the “sales-y” stereotypes.
+However, when it comes to what personality traits predict a successful sales hire, the reality is a bit more complicated.

 - Sociability: The show “Mad Men” would lead you to believe that sales is about wining and dining.
 With all that schmoozing, a bubbly extrovert seems the perfect fit.
-However, the data is more mixed.
-Research finds a rather small relationship between extroversion and sales success.
-While the social assertiveness component of extroversion may be beneficial, our data suggests the sociability component may get in the way.
-Chit chat may break the ice, but it doesn’t seal the deal.
+However, the data tells a different story.
+Research finds a rather insignificant relationship between extroversion and sales success.
+While the social assertiveness component of extroversionmay be beneficial, our data suggests the sociability component may get in the way.
+Chit chat may break the ice, but it may actually get in the way when trying to seal the deal.

 - Confidence in Others: Both parties in a sales relationship are looking to gain something, but they are also competing.
 One person’s profit comes out of another person’s savings.
-So while being friendly and trusting (what Psychologists call “Agreeableness”) is beneficial for customer service workers, it’s less predictive of sales success.
-A more cynical person will better navigate this competitive space.
+So while being friendly and trusting (what Psychologists call “Agreeableness”) is beneficial for customer service workers, it is often less predictive of sales success.
+In certain situations, a more cynical person may be able to better navigate a competitive deal.

-- Sincerity: On a similar note, there is a competitive advantage to taking strategic advantage of opportunity.
-As much as we might personally appreciate dealing with a sincere, up-front sales person, research suggests individuals with more Machiavellian approach can find advantage in sales.
+- Sincerity: On a similar note, there is a competitive advantage to taking strategic advantage of an opportunity.
+As much as we might personally appreciate dealing with a sincere, up-front sales person, research suggests people who are able to keep some cards close to the vest can find advantage in sales.

-- Outer Attention: Individuals higher in “outer attention” are more attuned to the needs and desires of others, and try to adjust to meet others’ needs.
-While this is generally a positive interpersonal quality, in the competitive sales context, it can be a disadvantage.
+- Outer Attention: Individuals higher in “outer attention” are more attuned to the needs and desires of others and try to adjust to meet others’ needs.
+While this is generally a positive interpersonal quality,it can be a disadvantage in a competitive sales context.